Child Pornography [CA Penal Code Sect. 311; 18 U.S.C §§ 2251,2252, 2256]

-The sexual exploitation of minors constitutes both a State and Federal offense, possibly resulting in prosecution under both sets of laws.
-Under California child pornography laws, a “child” is anyone under 18, unless he/she is an emancipated minor or involved in lawful conduct between spouses when either or both of the individuals are under 18.
+Under California law [CA Penal Code Sect.
+311; 18 U.S.C §§ 2251,2252, 2256], the sexual exploitation of minors constitutes both a state and a federal offense, possibly resulting in prosecution under both sets of applicable laws.
+Under California child pornography laws, a “child” is defined as anyone under the age of 18, unless he/she is an emancipated minor or involved in lawful conduct between spouses when either or both of the individuals are under 18.

 California Penal Code Section 311 and its related sections make it unlawful to: